 Vitamins are soluble in water or fat.
-Water-soluble vitamins (vitamins B and C) work in the watery areas of your brain.
-Fat-soluble vitamins (vitamins A, D, E and K) work in the fatty areas of your brain.
-Water-soluble vitamins are not stored in the body and an excess is excreted, while fat-soluble vitamins can be stored.
+Water-soluble brain vitamins (vitamins B and C) work in the wet areas of your brain.
+Fat-soluble vitamins (vitamins A, D, E and K) work in the fatty areas of your mind.
+Water-soluble vitamins are not stored in the body, and excess is excreted, while fat-soluble vitamins can be stored.

-B vitamins are very important for your brain.
-If your brain receives a balanced supply of vitamins B, this will contribute to a good memory.
-Thus, in the event of a defect, this quality will be lost and this leads to forgetfulness.
-Vitamins-B ensure that toxic by-products from your cell metabolism are cleaned up.
-If this process does not go well, there is a greater risk of arteriosclerosis, heart disease and stroke.
+Vitamin B is essential for your brain.
+If your mind receives a balanced supply of vitamins B, this will contribute to a good memory.
+Thus, in the event of a defect, this quality will be lost, and this leads to forgetfulness.
+Vitamins-B ensures that toxic by-products from your cell metabolism are cleaned up.
+If this process does not go well, there is a higher risk of arteriosclerosis, heart disease and stroke.

-All B vitamins have their own chemical name.
+All B vitamins have their chemical name.
 The chemical name of, for example, vitamin B1 is thiamine.
 This vitamin was first discovered and therefore was given the number 1.
-Thiamine is important in the brain when converting glucose into energy.
+Thiamine is essential in the brain when converting glucose into energy.
 When there is a shortage of this vitamin, attention problems develop and you get confused.
-In case of a serious vitamin B1 deficiency, you may even get beriberi, a disease with severe mental confusion and depression.
-If you want to know more about this disease, then look at: Beriberi: a lack of vitamin B1.
+In case of a severe vitamin B1 deficiency, you may even get beriberi, a disease with severe mental confusion and depression.
+If you want to know more about this disease, then look at Beriberi: a lack of vitamin B1.

 This is also called niacin and is involved in the lowering of cholesterol levels, the conduction of nerve impulses and the metabolism of the oxygen supply.
-When you are short of B3, you probably have problems with your short-term memory and you feel confused.
-Sources are: liver, milk, yogurt.
+When you are short of B3, you probably have problems with your short-term memory, and you feel confused.
+Sources are liver, milk, and yoghurt.

 Folic acid brain vitamins for studying

 Folic acid plays a role in DNA synthesis and contributes to the development of the nervous system in early childhood.
-If pregnant women do not get enough folic acid, the chance of children with birth defects such as an open back is greater.
-In the absence of folic acid, memory problems and emotional lability arise, including irritability and possibly even chase madness.
-Sources of folic acid are: asparagus, carrots, leafy vegetables, legumes and tubers.
+If pregnant women do not get enough folic acid, the chance of children with congenital disabilities such as an open back is higher.
+In the absence of folic acid, memory problems and emotional liability arise, including irritability and possibly even chase madness.
+Sources of folic acid are asparagus, carrots, leafy vegetables, legumes and tubers.

-Choline is vitally important during early youth and growth.
+Choline is vitally crucial during early youth and growth.
 In case of a shortage, your concentration and memory will suffer.
-Choline plays an active role in your cell membranes and is necessary for the formation of the important memory neurotransmitter (carrier substance) acetylcholine.
-Sources are: cauliflower, eggs, lettuce and liver.
+Choline plays an active role in your cell membranes and is necessary for the formation of the vital memory neurotransmitter (carrier substance) acetylcholine.
+Sources are cauliflower, eggs, lettuce and liver.

 Some other best vitamins for brain health

 This fat-soluble vitamin stimulates toxins in the brain and switches them off.
-Vitamin E is also a very important antioxidant, because it disrupts the oxidation process and protects the fatty cell membranes.
-The death of an important protein is prevented by vitamin E, which protects the brain against a certain form of plaque found in Alzheimer’s patients.
-This vitamin protects the structures that convert memories from the short-term memory into the long-term memory.
-In addition, vitamin E protects the immune system and is a natural blood thinner.
-Sources are: eggs, milk, olive oil, pumpkin seeds, potatoes and wheat germ.
+Vitamin E is also an essential antioxidant because it disrupts the oxidation process and protects the fatty cell membranes.
+The death of an essential protein is prevented by vitamin E, which protects the brain against a particular form of plaque found in Alzheimer’s patients.
+This vitamin protects the structures that convert memories from short-term memory into long-term memory.
+Also, vitamin E protects the immune system and is a natural blood thinner.
+Sources are eggs, milk, olive oil, pumpkin seeds, potatoes and wheat germ.

 We know that roots are good for your eyes.
-This vitamin is very important for your retina.
-In the absence of vitamin A you can suffer from night blindness.
-In the brain this vitamin is also important because it neutralizes the “bad” oxygen and protects the cell walls against damage.
-Sources are: egg yolks, cod liver oil and leaf vegetables.
+This vitamin is essential for your retina.
+In the absence of vitamin A, you can suffer from night blindness.
+In the brain, this vitamin is also necessary because it neutralises the “bad” oxygen and protects the cell walls against damage.
+Sources are egg yolks, cod liver oil and leafy vegetables.